apache/beam/website/www/site/content/en/blog/beam-2.33.0.md

 ### Breaking Changes

 * Since release 2.30.0, "The AvroCoder changes for BEAM-2303 \[changed\] the reader/writer from the Avro ReflectDatum* classes to the SpecificDatum* classes" (Java).
-This behavior has been reverted in this release.
-The `useReflectApi` setting now controls this behavior ([BEAM-12628](https://issues.apache.org/jira/browse/BEAM-12628)).
+This default behavior change has been reverted in this release.
+Use the `useReflectApi` setting to control it ([BEAM-12628](https://issues.apache.org/jira/browse/BEAM-12628)).

 ### Deprecations